Yvette Cornelia Holzwarth

 is a versatile violinist, vocalist, and composer who transcends her Western classical roots to explore a rich tapestry of musical genres, including Eastern European, Arabic, Norwegian hardanger fiddle, Americana, popular, jazz, experimental and improvised music.

-Teaming up with renowned guitarist Miroslav Tadić, Yvette co-leads a duo project blending Balkan folkloric music with improvisation across various styles.
+With renowned guitarist Miroslav Tadić, Yvette has a duo project blending Balkan folkloric music with improvisation across various styles.
 Their debut album "LUKA," released on Croatia Records, received critical acclaim.
 Yvette is a founding member of the performer-composer collective Desert Quill Quartet and the chamber group Bridge to Everywhere, dedicated to celebrating cultural diversity through interwoven musical traditions.

 Under the moniker Yvette Cornelia, she releases original music, starting with her debut EP "Open It Up" (2013) and followed up by the full-length album "What Lies Ahead" (2018).
 The latter, featuring her nine-piece ensemble, explores the cracks between chamber music, folk, experimental rock, and songwriting.